syncfusion-content/javascript-docs/js/api/ejReportViewer.md

 <script>
     $("#reportviewer").ejReportViewer({
         reportExport:  function (args) {
-            // Write a code block to perform any action when the report is exported successfully.
+            // Write a code block to perform any action before exporting of report.
         }
     });
 </script>

 {% endhighlight %}